Robert-van-Engelen/lisp-cheney/README.md

       return p;
     }

-I've made the Cheney garbage collection routines more compact by placing all active `L`-typed C variables of the Lisp interpreter in a linked list on the Lisp stack itself, rather than in a separate stack-like data structure.
+I've made the Cheney garbage collection routines more compact by placing all active `L`-typed C variables of the Lisp interpreter registered with `var()` in a linked list on the Lisp stack itself, rather than in a separate stack-like data structure.
 After registering a C variable with `var()`, a pointer to the variable is added to the linked list and tagged with `VARP`.
 The list of `VARP` pointers is `vars`, which serves as a root for garbage collection.
 The garbage collector automatically updates the registered C variables in `move()` when the Lisp expression referenced by the registered variable is moved.
 Active C variables are registered with `var()` and released with `ret()`:

     /* register n variables as roots for garbage collection, all but the first should be nil */ void var(int n, ...) {